zehuilu/How-to-Use-Qualisys-Motion-Capture-System/README.md

 # MATLAB
-1. [QTM Connect for MATLAB](https://www.qualisys.com/software/matlab/) can stream real-time motion capture data to MATLAB, but I'm not sure if we have that license.
-However, we can still stream real-time data to MATLAB via UDP socket.
+1. [QTM Connect for MATLAB](https://www.qualisys.com/software/matlab/) can stream real-time motion capture data to MATLAB.
+In addition, we can stream real-time data to MATLAB via UDP socket.

 2. Add the whole repo to your MATLAB path.

-3. Run a Python/C++ script in Windows and stream data via UDP socket.
+3. Run a publisher to streaming data.
 For example,
 ```
 $ cd <MAIN_DIRECTORY>
-$ python3 .\python\streaming_6dof_data_python.py
+$ python3 python/streaming_6dof_data_python.py
 ```

 4. Run **subscriber_6dof_udp_matlab.m**.
 This can be done from multiple platforms and on different machines, as long as they share the same network with the motion capture server.

 5. To make multiple devices access to the 6-DOF data, you can use either TCP/IP or UDP socket for communications.
 More information are available in [Tutorial-About-TCP-IP-and-UDP-Communications](https://github.com/zehuilu/Tutorial-About-TCP-IP-and-UDP-Communications).

-**Need to test this section after the wireless router comes. - Sept 09, 2020**

 # C++